eelliinee/RockPaperScissorsLizardSpockSwing/README.md

 # RockPaperScissorsLizardSpockSwing
 The game from televisionshow The Big Bang Theory.

-And my first Java project! (made in july 2018)
+And my first Java project! (made in July 2018)

 <h3>To play:</h3>
 <ul>